-While ExSL interns are required to be supervised by a mentor principal with a current State Administrative licensure, one exception exists in that ExSL interns who currently working in private or charter schools with a resident mentor principal are not required to have State administrative licensure.
+All interns are required to be supervised by a mentor principal with a current State Administrative licensure.
+The only current exception is that ExSL interns who currently work in private or charter schools may petition to work with their own 'non-licensed' administrator as their resident mentor principal.
+This exception must be approved on an individual basis.